mmpataki/mmpataki.github.io/_posts/2023-08-12-preparations-for-ekadashi.md

         - `Gandusha` means gargling  (cleaning the mouth).
 Holding the water in and expanding and contracting the mouth quickly, cleans the mouth and teetg and  and you will not have much cravings later.
 It's said in few texts that one should do this (expansion and contraction) 16-32 times.

 -  Tricks for emptying the stomach
     - Few years back, I had a compulsion of awakening the digestive tract by drinking water to trigger the bowel movement in the morning.
 I have heard about other compulsions like smoking / chewing tobacco to do the same. __But once you start with good food habbits, these will turn out as stupid means__.
-But at times, we need to know some workarounds for this, here are few I found useful.
+But at times, we need to know some workarounds for this, here is one I found useful.
         - On ekadashi
-            - __Drink water__: If you truly want to do upavasa, you should do it with empty stomach.
-So drink minimal water required.
+            - `Malasana` - This is a yogasana where you sit as if you are using a indian style toilet and do deep breathing.
         - normal days
             - Drink warm water mixed with ghee
             - Drink warm milk
-        - `Malasana` - This is a yogasana where you sit as if you are using a indian style toilet and keep deep breathing.

 ### 2. Sufficient water level in body